Skip to content Accessibility statement

 Careers and skills

 This course is the first step towards achieving BPS Chartered Psychologist status in the UK.
 Our students go on to a diverse range of careers in psychology, education and other areas.
-For students who wish to pursue further training and education, the programme offers a firm grounding in psychological concepts as they apply to education.
-Volunteering opportunities allow our students to explore new career paths and gain valuable work experience.
-You'll have opportunities to discuss potential careers with psychology and education practitioners as well as our dedicated employability lead within the department
+For students who wish to pursue further training and education, the course offers a firm grounding in psychological concepts as they apply to education.
+A multitude of volunteering opportunities allow our students to explore new career paths and gain valuable work experience.
+You'll have opportunities to discuss potential careers with psychology and education practitioners as well as our dedicated employability lead within the department.

 Career opportunities